 Why Probiotics are Important

 Probiotics are imperative for the overall functioning of the immune system.
 They play an important role regarding nutrient absorption, can help treat intestinal infections and IBS, and protect against harmful pathogens.

 Other After Dinner Drinks for Optimal Digestion

 Now that the most popular groups of drinks geared towards digestion have been covered, let’s take a look at a couple of the rogue ones.

 Coffee, whether caffeinated or not, has be shown to provoke rhythmic contractions of the GI tract.
 While this is not necessarily beneficial for digestion at all times because it stimulates the urge to have a bowel movement and can lead to rapid transit through the colon, it can definitely be helpful for times you’re feeling a little backed up.

 It is thought that sparkling water may aid in the release of gas build up, but more research is needed on why this sensation occurs.
 There has, however, been promise shown in its ability to relieve constipation, as well as its ability to improve symptoms of indigestion such as stomach pain.

-Depending on the symptoms you’re experiencing, or if you are just interested in being a helping hand to your body’s physiological agenda, there are a variety of appropriate after dinner drinks to help solve your digestive problems.
+Are you experiencing symptoms related to poor digestion?
+Or, are you just interested in being a helping hand to your body’s physiological agenda?
+There are a variety of appropriate after dinner drinks for optimal digestion.
+They can help solve your digestive problems.
 It’s up to you to decide which ones work best for your tummy and your taste buds.